 The school does receive some Student Assistance Scheme Funds.
-Where families are experiencing financial difficulties some assistance can be provided by contacting the Principal or Deputy Principal.
-Students who receive Centrelink support are expected to use these funds to contribute towards their education.
+Where families are experiencing financial difficulties some assistance can be provided by contacting the Head Teacher Welfare of the relevant year.
+Students who receive Youth Allowance are expected to use these funds to contribute towards their education.